openfaas/docs/docs/reference/ssl/kubernetes-with-cert-manager.md

 We will split this tutorial into two parts:

-- 1.0 SSL for the Gateway
+- 1.0 TLS for the Gateway
-- 2.0 SSL and custom domains for your functions
+- 2.0 TLS and custom domains for your functions

-## 1.0 SSL for the Gateway
+## 1.0 TLS for the Gateway

 This part guides you through setting up all the pre-requisite components to enable TLS for your gateway.
 You can then access your gateway via a URL such as `https://gw.example.com` and each function such as: `https://gw.example.com/function/nodeinfo`.